surister/cratedb-guide/docs/feature/search/fts/index.md

 [inverted index] data structure, and the [Okapi BM25] search ranking algorithm.

 The inverted index data structure is a central component of a typical [search engine indexing] algorithm.
-Together with ranking, enabling search result relevance features, both effectively provide the storage and retrieval parts of a [search engine].
+Together with ranking, which enables search result relevance features, both effectively provide the storage and retrieval parts of a [search engine].
 ::::